trebsirk/java-db-dev/README.md

 It implements the Service layer and Data Access Object (DAO) Layer.

-The code uses environmental variables for db access, which should be in a `.env` file if running locally.
+The code uses environmental variables for db access.

 Build and run (in linux/mac) with
 ```bash